Freshwater Fishes

 Identification of Georgia's Freshwater Fishes

 Our diverse fish fauna makes fish identification in Georgia challenging, even for ichthyologists.
 If you have a good photograph of a fish that you caught or observed underwater, you can usually get an approximate identification using a combination of photos and range maps.
-The Fishes of Georgia Atlas is an excellent source for range maps and will ultimately have photos of all of Georgia’s freshwater fishes and many coastal species as well.
 Our Fishes of Georgia Photo Gallery on Flickr is organized by fish family and has many photos of freshwater and coastal fishes that can be viewed on your computer or with the Flickr app on your smartphone.

 Our Rare Fishes page on the Georgia Biodiversity Portal has photos and species descriptions for protected species as well as species designated as a conservation priority under Georgia’s State Wildlife Action Plan.
 While it is illegal to capture these species without a permit, they are encountered by researchers and fish watchers in some of our clear North Georgia rivers.
 An electronic copy of a Field Guide to Fishes of the Conasauga River system can be downloaded.